 Seven Time Classic-winning trainer, William Haggas is one of the most respected trainers in the headquarters of British racing in Newmarket.
 William spent time with John Winter and Sir Mark Prescott before taking out his own license and training his first winner - Tricky Note (15th April 1987) - from his Somerville Lodge base where he has been since 1987.

-Since then, almost 2,000 winners have emerged from the yard with the 2017 season being his most successful campaign - both numerically and prize money - to date with 160 winners for the year, surpassing 2016's previous record tally of 138 winners.
-2019 provided 148 winners and over £3,500,000 in prize money.
+Since then, over 2,000 winners have emerged from the yard with the 2021 season being his most successful campaign - both numerically and prize money - to date with 180 winners for the year, surpassing 2017's previous record tally of 160 winners, amassing an incredible £6,500,000 in prize money.

 William and Maureen have two children.
-Maryanne who married Adam Peacock in the summer of 2019 and Williiam and Maureen are delighted that the couple are expecting their first child in August 2020 and Sam, who has successfully launched his own bloodstock agency, Hurworth Bloodstock.
-Sam's successes in 2019 included the purchases of Group 3 winner Miss O Connor and American Grade 3 winner I'm So Fancy.
+Maryanne who married Adam Peacock in the summer of 2019 and William and Maureen are delighted that the couple had their first child, Rafa, in August 2020 and Maryanne gave birth to their daughter Ayla in May 2022.
+Sam Haggas has successfully launched his own bloodstock agency, Hurworth Bloodstock.
+Sam's successes included the purchases of Group 1 Winner Urban Fox, Group 3 winner Miss O Connor and American Grade 3 winner I'm So Fancy. (www.hurworthbloodstock.com)